 - Custom: This lets you specify a custom or third-party DNS.
 Custom DNS supports 2 distinct lists of servers, primary and secondary for both IPv4 and IPv6.

 Note: Be careful if you choose to use a custom DNS.
 If you specify a DNS that doesn't work (either the wrong IP or the DNS goes down), none of your connected devices will be able to access the Internet (unless they are provided manual-override DNS entries).
-Your Wifi point itself will still be able to connect to the Internet, allowing you to revert to a different (working) DNS -- assuming the device that’s running the Google Wifi App has access to a different connection to the Internet (one that’s not dependent on your Wifi point, like your mobile phone’s cellular network).
+Your router or primary Wifi point itself will still be able to connect to the Internet, allowing you to revert to a different (working) DNS -- assuming the device that’s running the Google Wifi App has access to a different connection to the Internet (one that’s not dependent on your router or primary Wifi point, like your mobile phone’s cellular network).